What is a carotid endarterectomy?

 Carotid endarterectomy (CEA) is surgery to treat carotid artery disease.
 The carotid artery is the main blood vessel that carries oxygen and blood to the brain.
 In carotid artery disease, these arteries are narrowed.
 This reduces blood flow to the brain and can cause a stroke.

 In brain damage Carotid endarterectomy, your health care provider will surgically remove plaques that build up inside the internal carotid artery.
 Houhe will perform an endarterectomy by making a cut (incision) in the side of the neck above the affected carotid artery.
 The artery is opened and the plaque removed.
 Your health care provider will sew the artery back together.
 This restores normal blood flow to the brain.
-You may have this procedure while you're awake under local anesthesia or while you're sleeping under general anesthesia
+You may have this procedure while you're awake under local anesthesia or while you're asleep under general anesthesia.

 Why might I need a carotid endarterectomy?